 - 1. Gain admission to Angelina College including assessment of reading, writing and mathematics skills - 2.
-All applicants will complete WorkKeys Assessment for Applied Mathematics and Reading for Information.
-Each applicant's assessment scores meet or exceed: WorkKeys Level 4 for Reading and WorkKeys Level 4 for Mathematics - 3.
-Complete the course placement if required for reading, writing and/or mathematics skills: REDG 0300, ENGL 0310 and/or TECM 1301 in lieu of MATH 0310 - 4.
-Score 42 or higher on the Bennett Test of Mechanical Comprehension (administered by Testing Center) - 5.
-Hold a valid Texas driver's license with no outstanding tickets
+Score 42 or higher on the Bennett Test of Mechanical Comprehension (administered by Testing Center) - 3.
+Proof of a valid Texas driver's license with no outstanding tickets